Dr. Alyssa CheadleAssociate Professor of Psychology

 - "Spiritual and religious resources in African American women: Protection from depressive symptoms after childbirth," with C. Dunkel Schetter, R.G.
 Lanzi, M.R.
 Vance, L.S.
 Sahadeo, M. Shalowitz and CCHN, Clinical Psychological Science, 3(2), 2015

 View all of Dr. Cheadle’s publications.

 Outside the College

-When Alyssa isn't on campus, she can be found exploring West Michigan with her husband Paul Pearson, a member of Hope's math department, and their Australian Shepherd, Radio.
-She enjoys hiking, running, singing and listening to NPR.
+When Alyssa isn't on campus, she can be found exploring West Michigan with her husband Paul Pearson (a member of Hope's math department), their kiddo, and their Australian Shepherd, Radio.
+She enjoys hiking, singing, and listening to NPR.

 firstname.lastname@example.orgA.
 Paul Schaap Science Center 1159 35 East 12th Street Holland, MI 49423